 Hi love, I’m Ále.

-Salachon relatives.
+Salachon comrades and relatives.
 I am Ále (AH-leh, she/her), the Earthen Mami.

-I am a traditional afroindígena community BirthKeeper, artist, fur mama, auntie, ancestral healer & activist located on Medicine Creek Treaty Territory (Seattle, WA).
+I am a queer traditional multiracial Afroindígena community BirthKeeper, artist, fur mama, auntie, lover, ancestral healer & activist located on Coast Salish land, Point Elliott & Medicine Creek Treaty Territory (Seattle, WA).
+I am a mother to one sweet star baby.
 I come from the Maya Ch’ortí, Lenca, and Garífuna/Garínagu Indigenous & Afroindigenous peoples of Honduras through my father’s side.
 I also carry Northwestern European heritage, namely German, Celtic & Norwegian.
+I am committed to utilizing the privileges I have as a lighter skinned multiracial person to advocate and uplift our peoples.
+I am constantly and intentionally learning and deconstructing my own biases and making sure I show up in a good way, forever fighting for our collective liberation.

 I speak English, Spanish, & German and am currently learning Ch’ortí Mayan.

 As a multiracial Indigenous woman, I am deeply connected with my heritage and revel in the complexity and nuance that is my own history and lived experience.
+To be descended from both colonized and colonizing peoples can be a heavy duality to carry.
+I have an intimate relationship with my ancestors and am always guided by them.
 My mother is deeply spiritual and connected with Mother Nature, the power of womanhood, and trusting in our intuition and inner wisdom.
+Her relationships with our tree relatives, rooted in our Celtic and German ancestry, is truly a gift to witness.
 I constantly learn so much from her.
-I was raised by both of my parents and relatives to be proud of my Maya ancestors and to know that I carry their legacy with me everywhere I go.
-The matriarchs of my family passed down traditional medicines and practices to me since I was a young child.
+I was raised by both of my parents and extended relatives to be proud of my Maya ancestors and to know that I carry their legacy with me everywhere I go.
+I am fortunate that they reminded us of who we come from, when many “Latino” migrant families have been forced to forget our Indigenous ways.
+The matriarchs of my family passed down traditional Mesoamerican and Afro-Caribbean medicines and practices to me since I was a young child.
 Birthwork has been a part of my life my entire life.
-What I once took for granted I now cherish and strive to protect and honor.
+What I once took for granted, I now cherish and strive to protect and honor.
 To be indígena is to truly love, honor, and protect my people and our planet, our Mother Earth.
-It is with joy that I offer myself and my gifts to empower fellow Indigenous and Black Womben & Birthing People in one of the most transformative experiences one can have.
+It is with joy that I offer myself and my gifts to empower fellow Indigenous and Black Womben & Birthing People in one of the most transformative, initiatory experiences one can have.

 Wisdom Building & Education

-+ M.A. in Biology - Miami University Current student: Study focus on the intersections of Indigenous women’s reproductive health & rights, Traditional Ecological Knowledge, and intersectional decolonial conservation (rematriation)
++ M.A. in Biology Global Field Program - Miam University (Current Student) Study focus on Traditional Ecological Knowledge and Indigenous Women-Led conservation movements

 + B.S. in Biological Anthropology - Human Biology (Honors) with a minor in Primatology - University of Arizona (2021) Study focus on feminist primatology & the evolution of female human & nonhuman primate sexuality and reproduction